Shailesh-Singh-Bisht/Shailesh-Singh-Bisht/README.md

 ## 🧠 About Me

-I'm **Shailesh Singh Bisht** — a **Full Stack Web Developer**, aspiring **Game Dev**, and **Narrative Designer**.
+I'm **Shailesh Singh Bisht** — a **Full Stack Web Developer** and **Game Designer & Developer**.
-I build systems that run fast, scale smooth, and tell meaningful stories.
+I build fast, scalable web systems and games that are as expressive as they are playable.

-Whether it’s crafting rich UIs, scalable APIs, interactive dialogue trees, or gameplay systems — I focus on **clarity, performance, and experience**.
+Whether it’s clean UI, secure backend APIs, or tight gameplay systems — I focus on **clarity, performance, and impact**.

 ---